WillowHayward/WillHayCode.github.io/pages/01.home/pmm-4/post.md

 To implement this method, we need to keep a list of revealed tiles (1 at the start of the game, but it'll grow)

 Then, we ask each revealed tile to have a look at its **visible** neighbours, and see if they're the ones we're after.
-If it's not, we're good.
+If it's not, we just keep looking.

 ~~~
 for each revealed: